ChrBarth/cd2mp3/README.md

 # cd2mp3

-a commandline cd-ripper written in python
+a commandline cd-ripper written in python replacing my good old perl-script from around 2005 :)

 ## usage:

-At the moment just run the script.
-It will try to get the discid and use it to fetch info from musicbrainz to tag the mp3-files.
-Later versions will allow you to specify a bitrate and some other options.
-If the path to your CD/DVD-drive is not "/dev/cdrom", you have to change that in the script.
+Just run the script and it will rip the audio-cd inserted in /dev/cdrom into the current directory and convert the files to mp3 (256kb).
+It will also try to tag the files with the help of musicbrainz (https://musicbrainz.org/).
+Most settings can be changed from the command line.
+For a complete list of command-line options use *cd2mp3.py -h*.

 ## requirements: